Annual Report to the Board of Higher Education and Campus Ministry, July 2012-June 2013

 Students can also use the website to update their directory information, sign up for the Weekly E-pistle, indicate interest in various leadership positions, and participate in community polls.

 We have made arrangements through the General Council on Finance and Administration approved Vanco Services to receive online donations through the website.

 September 10-17, 2012, we reprised our week-long program of events and discussions about United Methodism.
 Discussions included a discussion on Methodist history, and other learning opportunities.

 1. Feed the Quad

-We sponsored our annual free picnic and cookout for the AU Campus on September 15, 2011.
-Approximately 300 people are served at these events, receiving AU UMC cups with our web address.
-For the sixth year in a row, it took place during Methodist Heritage Week.
+We sponsored our annual free picnic and cookout for the AU Campus on September 14, 2012.
+Approximately 300 people were served, receiving AU UMC cups with our web address.

 2. Demonstration of Wesley’s Preaching

 Our chaplain dressed up as John Wesley and delivered the sermon “Catholic Spirit”.
 A discussion followed.
 (8)

 On successive days, the UM community tented on the quad offering hospitality, games, crafts and other information about the community.
 (50).
 Students also made tie-dyed t-shirts on the quad using fabric markers to add their own designs.
 (100*)